justinf34/Hackathon2020/README.md

 2. Assisted living
 3. University experience

 We decided to improve the University experience.
-Our project grabs the public univeristy calendar and parse the keywords to identifty what is important in the course, then it use the youtube api get the relevent search requests then it's send to a website as a collection of playlists for each topic.
+Our project grabs the public university calendar and parse the keywords to identify what is important in the course, then it use the youtube api get the relevent search requests then it's sends to a website as a collection of playlists for each topic.

 ## Installation